Germany’s Romantic Rhine and Rothenburg

 Rick: So this was a very important city?

-Herr Jung: But we had big problems back then, because we had fires and the plague.
-Half of the population died by the plague, and we had the Thirty Years' War, and Bacharach was occupied eight times — by the Swedish, by the Spanish, by the French.
-Eight times!
+Herr Jung: But we had big problems back then, because we had 15 fires and the plague.
+Half of the population died away by the plague, and we had the Thirty Years' War, and Bacharach was occupied eight times — by the Swedish, by the Spanish, by the French.
+Eight times, ja?
 Then we became a sleeping beauty from 1650 to 1850.
-For two hundred years, nothing changed.
+For 200 years.

 Then, in the mid-19th century, things changed.
 Romantic artists and writers were charmed by the Rhineland's mix of past glory, rustic poverty, and rich legend.
 They discovered this area — putting it on the grand-tour map as the "Romantic Rhine."
 Victor Hugo stood here and wrote of Bacharach's ivy-covered ruined chapel — "a magnificent skeleton puts its silhouette against the sky."